 After many rounds of writing and procrastinating, I finished and published my chapter for the Architecture of Open Source Applications 4th edition, on Byterun, a Python interpreter written in Python with Ned Batchelder.
 This version of the AOSA book is themed “500 lines or less,” and it features real software that does something significant in under 500 lines.
 It was a fun challenge to trim Byterun down to that size, and an even better challenge to try to explain the resulting code clearly.

 I’ve now been at Dropbox for slightly over a year.
-Most of what I’m most excited about I can’t talk about publicly.
-What I can say is that I feel like I’ve matured as an engineer.
-This means getting better at skills like living with my decisions, thinking farther ahead, architecting software, gathering consensus, getting and giving technical input, and other skills beyond pure programming.
+Most of what I’m most excited about I can’t talk about publically.
+What I can say is that I feel like I’ve matured as an engineer This means things like getting better at skills like living with my decisions, thinking farther ahead, architecting software, gathering consensus, getting and giving technical input, and other skills beyond pure programming.

 I’m on the desktop client team, and desktop software in particular presents interesting challenges that I hadn’t thought much about before I joined Dropbox.
 For example, you generally can’t roll back a desktop release – once it’s out there, it’s out there.
 It’s also nontrivial to make sure we can get enough data to debug when something goes wrong.
 With a badly-behaving server, you might be able to ssh in and poke around.
 This is obviously not possible with someone else’s desktop.

 One person even congratulated Jessica McKellar for my talk, thinking she was me.
-I was thrilled to be mistaken for her.↩
+I was obviously thrilled to be mistaken for her.